tOverney/ADA-Project/README.md

 A live version can be found at [swisstrains.overney.org](http://swisstrains.overney.org).

+You can also run the program locally if you follow [the aggregator's README](aggregator/README.md)

 Since the presentation, we renabled the google maps controls to zoom and move around.